 The Difference: Okonomiyaki Sauce vs Tonkatsu Sauce

-When it comes to Japanese brown sauce, in addition to Tonkatsu sauce, Japanese-style Worcester Sauce, and Chuno sauce, Okonomiyaki sauce is commonly used in Japan’s households.
+When it comes to Japanese brown sauce, in addition to Tonkatsu sauce, (Japanese-style) Worcestershire sauce, and Chuno sauce, Okonomiyaki sauce is commonly used in households in Japan.

-As I wrote about the difference between Tonkatsu sauce, Japan’s Worcester sauce, and Chuno sauce the other day, they are similar in taste, so, for example, you can use Tonkatsu sauce in place of Worcester sauce or Chuno sauce to your preference.
+As I wrote about how Tonkatsu sauce, Japanese Worcester sauce, and Chuno sauce differ in this article, they are actually similar in taste and can be used interchangeably to your preference.

-However, Okonomiyaki sauce is somewhat different in taste from the above 3 brown sauces, though they all look almost the same.
+However, Okonomiyaki sauce is somewhat different from Tonkatsu sauce, Japanese Worcester sauce, and Chuno sauce, even though they all look almost the same.

-As the name indicates, “Tonkatsu sauce (とんかつソース)” matches best with Japanese-style pork cutlet “Tonkatsu (豚カツ)“, while “Okonomiyaki sauce (お好み焼きソース)”, also called “Okonomi sauce (お好みソース)”, is the sauce mainly used for “Okonomiyaki (お好み焼き)”.
+Meanwhile, “Okonomiyaki sauce (お好み焼きソース)”, also called “Okonomi sauce (お好みソース)”, is the brown sauce particularly meant for “Okonomiyaki (お好み焼き)”.

-Speaking of Okonomiyaki sauce, many Japanese will bring “Otafuku (オタフク)“‘s Okonomiyaki sauce to mind, while I think the Tonkatsu sauce most familiar to us Japanese is “Bull-Dog (ブルドック)”‘s one.
+When Japanese people hear Okonomiyaki sauce, many will bring to mind “Otafuku (オタフク)“‘s Okonomi sauce, while the Tonkatsu sauce most familiar to us Japanese is “Bull-Dog (ブルドック)” Tonkatsu sauce.

 As for the ingredient, the Bull-Dog Tonkatsu sauce consists of tomato, apple, prune, lemon, carrot, onion, brewed vinegar, high fructose corn syrup, sugar, salt, starch, yeast extract, soybean, and spices.